NormanTUD/OmniOpt/.gui/_tutorials/dryrun.md

 ```

 Dry-Runs allow you to chose the parameter of one job before it runs and run only that one job.
-It skips SLURM, so your job should run fastly with these parameters, or in debug-mode.
+It skips SLURM, so your job should run quickly with these parameters, or in debug-mode.
 You will be asked for parameters, but certain ones are suggested if named properly, i.e. `epochs` will be suggested to `1`.
 You will be able to change them before the run executes.